hawkfalcon/GistBoard/README.md

 # GistBoard
-A Mac menubar app for quickly gisting your clipboard
+A macOS Menu Bar App for quickly Gisting your clipboard.

-####Dependencies:
-Dependancies are handled through cocoapods.
-See .pod file.

-- SwiftHTTP https://github.com/daltoniam/SwiftHTTP for POST to gist.github.com

-- SwiftyJSON https://github.com/SwiftyJSON/SwiftyJSON to parse JSON response
+Now updated to Swift 3!
+No dependencies needed.

 ####TODO:
-- Configurable default filetype
-- sign into github (non-anonymous gists)
+- Sign into github (non-anonymous gists)
 - Configurable to disable automatic copy-to-clipboard
+- Notifications